wp-plugins/media-library-assistant/readme.txt

 == Upgrade Notice ==

-= 1.52 =
+= 1.60 =
-Corrects serious defect in [mla_gallery] that incorrectly limits the number of items returned for non-paginated galleries.
-One other fix.
+New [mla_tag_cloud] shortcode and shortcode-enabled MLA Text Widget.
+Five other enhancements, four fixes.

 == Other Notes ==